Bandipur National Park: Conflicts and threats

 The National Highways NH-181 and NH-766 pass through Bandipur national park.
-This road has been a major concern as speeding vehicles have killed many wild animals in spite of frequent warnings to travelers from the forest department officials and restriction on movement of vehicles in some stretches between 6 P.M to 6 A.M.
-This has raised fears of extinction of habitat of wild animals exclusively found in this national park.
+This road has been a major concern as speeding vehicles have killed many wild animals in spite of frequent warnings to travelers from the forest department officials and restriction on movement of vehicles in some stretches between 9 P.M to 6 A.M.

-On October 9, 2018 the National Park lost one of its prized possession, a tusker named 'Rowdy Ranga' was hit by a bus in the night after which the government of Tamil Nadu and Karnataka agreed to ban night traffic in the forest.
-However, Kerala condemns the 'Night Ban' and has asked for the ban to be lifted to save a reroute that increases the distance by 45 km.
+On 9 October 2018, the Asian elephant named Ranga was hit by a bus one night.
+After this, the governments of Tamil Nadu and Karnataka agreed to ban night traffic in the forest.